 - Take out your food guilt-free and enjoy!

-*At the end of the Spring Semester, please return all tokens, Green To-Go Box and Green Cupanion Cup to your Dining Hall.
+*At the end of the Spring Semester, please return all tokens, Green To-Go Box and Beach To-Go Cup to your Dining Hall.

 If you are unable to make it to a meal during serving hours, you may prepare a meal to-go.
-The checker will deduct a meal swipe and you will use the Green To-Go box/Green Cupanion.
-Only one To-Go Box per meal period.
-If you are using the To-Go Box, you will not be able to stay in the dining hall.
+The checker will deduct a meal swipe when you use the Green To-Go box/Beach To-Go Cup.
+Only one Green To-Go Box per meal period.
+If you are using the Green To-Go Box, you will not be able to stay in the dining hall to eat.